 Arnie is the recipient of a Puffin Foundation grant, winner of the Warner Brothers Comedy Writing Workshop, and has been honored for his work by both the Illiniois State Library and the State Library of Michigan.
 He hopes someday to be honored by the State Library of Hawaii

-A member of PEN, the Author's Guild, and the Society of Midland Authors, Arnie lives in Chicago.
+A member of PEN and The Author's Guild, Arnie lives in Chicago.
 He is a competitive runner, can recite all the dialog from The Godfather by heart, and remains a rabid fan of the Chicago White Sox, which means he doesn't need to read The Book of Job.

 Arnie believes fervently in the philosophy of the great Jewish sage, Groucho Marx: "I must say I find television very educational.
 The minute somebody turns it on, I go into the library and read a good book."